 i.
 College of Law Seminar Paper Requirement

 The College of Law requires that every student write a seminar paper.
 This requirement will not be waived for students in the J.D./M.P.P.
-Joint Degree Program, and the M.P.P.
+Dual Degree Program, and the M.P.P.
 Applied Policy Project will not satisfy this law school requirement unless it is part of an approved integrated project described below.
 (However, as noted in § h. above, in certain instances the College of Law seminar paper may satisfy the M.P.P.
 Applied Policy Project.)

 j.
 Integrated Project

 Students may meet both the M.P.P.
 Applied Policy Project and the College of Law Seminar Paper requirements by completing a single paper which is approved by and supervised jointly by one faculty member in the M.P.P. program and one faculty member in the College of Law.
-That paper should integrate aspects of law and public policy as relevant to the student’s joint degree program, and must be presented as part of an approved College of Law seminar.
+That paper should integrate aspects of law and public policy as relevant to the student’s dual degree program, and must be presented as part of an approved College of Law seminar.

 k.
 Completion of Both Programs Required for Award of Each Degree

 A student enrolled in the J.D./M.P.P.
-Joint Degree Program, who wishes to count credits taken in one program toward fulfilling the degree in the other program, must complete all requirements of both programs before either degree will be awarded.
+Dual Degree Program, who wishes to count credits taken in one program toward fulfilling the degree in the other program, must complete all requirements of both programs before either degree will be awarded.